OpenBankingUK/read-write-api-docs-pub/docs/v4.0-draft1/resources-and-data-models/pisp/international-payment-consents.md

 * The endpoint allows the PISP to send a copy of the consent (between PSU and PISP) to the ASPSP for the PSU to authorise.
 * The ASPSP creates the **international-payment-consent** resource and responds with a unique ConsentId to refer to the resource.

-#### Status
+#### StatusCode

-The default Status is "AWAU" immediately after the international-payment-consent has been created.
+The default StatusCode is "AWAU" immediately after the international-payment-consent has been created.

 | StatusCode |
 | --- |